Azure/fta-windowsvirtualdesktop/wvd-mgmt.md

 - Interact with the WVD service using PowerShell.

 ## Client Options
-- Mapped drives.
-- Mapped printers.
+- Mapped drives and printers.
 - Security.